sarkahn/bevy_tiled_camera/README.md

 ## Bevy Version

-This crate is currently built on the render-pipeline branch of bevy.
+This crate is currently built on the pipelined-rendering branch of bevy.